DariusTurca/BTI-IP-Pinger/README.md

 # BTI-IP-Pinger
-This app ping a speciffic IP adress to see if it's on or dead.
+This app ping a speciffic IP adress to see if it's up or down.

 This is an .EXE file